NicoBorrego/ToxicCommentClassification/README.md

 Once the model is selected, lets proceed with an external validation with [Tweets Dataset](https://www.kaggle.com/datasets/ashwiniyer176/toxic-tweets-dataset) from Kaggle.

-Also, you can try the model on my own [portfolio](https://bold-block-32cb.nicolasborregogonzalez.workers.dev/), with an API deployed with Docker on Render.

 ## Selected model

 The exploratory/model selection was performed in the notebook, the selected one is LinearSVC from SVM, trained in train.py and exported for inference.